open-services-group/community/sig-services/service-requirements/contract-duration.md

 - Define cases when the consumer will be involuntarily unsubscribed from the service
 - Define if and how the consumer can unsubscribe from the service on his own at any time
 - Define whether the service subscription can be extended and whether it auto extends
 - Contract duration is not a marketing or lawyer material.
 That means it is worded accordingly to the target audience - users.
-It should be easy to read and understandable.
+It should be easy to read and understand.

 ## Reasoning